The Winds of Winter

 From A Wiki of Ice and Fire

 |Publisher||Bantam Books (US) & Voyager Books (UK)|

 |Followed by||A Dream of Spring|

-The previous installment, A Dance with Dragons covered less story than Martin intended, omitting at least one planned large battle sequence and leaving several character threads ending in cliff-hangers.
-Martin intended to resolve these cliffhangers "very early" in The Winds of Winter, saying "I'm going to open with the two big battles that I was building up to, the battle in the ice and the battle at Meereen—the battle of Slaver's Bay.
+The previous installment, A Dance with Dragons covers less story than Martin intended, omitting at least one planned large battle sequence and leaving several character threads ending in cliff-hangers.
+Martin intends to resolve these cliffhangers "very early" in The Winds of Winter, saying, "I'm going to open with the two big battles that I was building up to, the battle in the ice and the battle at Meereen—the battle of Slaver's Bay.
 And then take it from there."

 Martin confirmed in March 2012 that the final two novels will take readers further north than any of the previous books: "What lies really north in my books—we haven't explored that yet, but we will in the last two books."
 He added, "you're definitely going to see more of the Others".
 Martin would not comment on Jon Snow's cliffhanger fate after A Dance with Dragons.

 On his website, in 2013, Martin published an Arianne chapter wherein she heads for Griffin's Roost to see the young boy who is calling himself Aegon.
 Victarion's chapter will take off "five minutes" after A Dance with Dragons, taking place on the eve of the Iron Islanders' surprise attack on the cities in Slaver's Bay.
 Mago, who was killed in the first season of Game of Thrones television series, will be a recurring character in the sixth book.
 A sample chapter on Martin's website is written from Theon Greyjoy's viewpoint and shows his interactions with Stannis Baratheon as they are camped in the snow on his march to Winterfell.
 In March 2014, Martin published the chapter Mercy on his website, where Arya Stark continues her training with the Faceless Men.